-Certification of Professional Achievement Program
+Certification of Professional Achievement Program in Health Information Technology

 Health Information Technology (HIT) is a national priority and promises to play a key role in improving healthcare delivery, reducing medical errors, improving care coordination and efficiency, engaging patients in their own health care, and serving public health.

-Challenges and opportunities in the field of Health IT are ever-present as healthcare and technology advances, availability of information increases, and our healthcare system changes to be patient-centered with value-based care.
+Challenges and opportunities in the field of Health IT are ever present as healthcare and technology advances, availability of information increases, and our healthcare system changes to be patient-centered with value-based care.
 The Department of Biomedical Informatics at Columbia University is uniquely positioned to provide the experience, faculty, and resources to train the highly valued professionals essential to make a difference in the field.
-We have based our curriculum on the feedback of potential employers as well as our expertise in teaching the core knowledge base required in the field.
+We have based our curriculum on the feedback of potential employers as well as our expertise in teaching the core knowledge base required in the field.”

 The Columbia University Health Information Technology Certification of Professional Achievement program provides students with the practical knowledge and skills required to implement HIT solutions in a variety of settings.
 At the end of this program, successful trainees will have earned 12 points of Columbia University coursework and a Certification of Professional Achievement from the Department of Biomedical Informatics offered by the Columbia University Vagelos College of Physicians and Surgeons.